-Responsible for overseeing financial strategies as well as strategic business plans and projects of the company for future business growth.
+Responsible for overseeing financial strategies as well as strategic business plans and corporate projects of the company for future business growth.
 This includes financial reporting, business analysis, and budgeting.
+Also, to provide consultative support for initiatives planning through financial and management information analysis.
+In addition, to manage departments of Actuarial, Real Estate, Distribution Administration & Management Information, and Project Management Office to support the business.